HTTP-APIs/hydrus/README.md

 - [Hydra](http://www.hydra-cg.com/) as the API standard.
 - [SQLAlchemy](http://www.sqlalchemy.org/) as the backend database connector for storage and related operations.

-Apart from this, there are also various Python packages that Hydrus uses.
+Apart from this, there are also various Python packages that hydrus uses.
 Using `python setup.py install` installs all the required dependencies.

 **NOTE:** You'll need to use `python3` not `python2`.

 <a name="demo"></a>
 Demo
 -------------
-To run a demo for Hydrus using the sample API, just do the following:
+To run a demo for hydrus using the sample API, just do the following:

-Clone Hydrus:
+Clone hydrus:
 ```bash
 git clone https://github.com/HTTP-APIs/hydrus
 ```